 The domestic market has the capacity to pay more for local produce but it is the retailer that determines the sale price and sets limits on what to pay producers and manufacturers.

-ACP believes it is in Australia’s best interests to keep our farmers and food producers viable and to introduce a mechanism to ensure domestic retailers do not gouge their profitability at the expense of corporate profits.
-Introducing minimum domestic farmgate or ex-plant prices for all agricultural commodities via a government regulator is our aim.
+ACP believes it is in Australia’s best interests to keep our farmers and food producers viable and to empower the ACCC to ensure domestic retailers do not gouge consumers or rip off producers.

 Australia enjoys strict controls on how we grow our food, how it is processed and what chemicals can be used throughout the supply chain.

 Food labelling must give consumers a clear idea of where the food comes from.
-Just having percentage Australian grown content is not clear.
+Just having a percentage of Australian grown content is not clear.